 Home to one of the rarest native communities globally, Eagle Centre Prairie was protected in 2002.
 Once covering over five million acres in Wisconsin, less than 1% of oak savanna and oak woodland remains.
 The Waukesha County Land Conservancy maintains and restores Eagle Centre Prairie by employing brush removal techniques and prescribed fires.
 These practices keep the protected bur oak tree openings from being overrun by shrubs and saplings.
 Within the fragile landscape are the state-threatened kitten tails in abundance with many other plant species, such as the pasque-flower, prairie smoke, and lupine.

 Geigner Woods is a 20-acre preserve located along the Fox River southwest of Big Bend, Wisconsin.
 It is a segment of the 427-acre Big Bend Wet Mesic Woods.
-The majority of the property is composed of wet mesic woods and wetlands.
-The property was of obtained by the Waukesha County Land Conservancy in 1999.
+Obtained in 1999 by the Waukesha County Land Conservancy, the majority of the preserve is composed of wet mesic woods and wetlands.

 Langer Nature Preserve, located in Summit and owned by Waukesha County Land Conservancy, is a 10-acre wetland with forest in the northwest corner that provides habitat for waterfowl and various fish species.
 The wetland on the preserve provides pristine breeding habitat for the state-endangered black tern.
 Loss of marsh habitat is a factor that has caused a decrease in the presence of these birds mainly because this loss strains breeding capabilities.